nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 Nue has a built-in template language for developing server-side layouts and reactive, client-side components.

-### HTML extensions
+## Extended HTML
-Nue is designed for [UX developers](/docs/) who prefer to write user interfaces with clean, semantic HTML instead of spending time with complex React/TypeScript/Tailwind issues.

-Think Nue as an HTML-based template language that you can use to extend the standard HTML vocabulary with custom components.
-These components help you build modern websites and web- applications in a simple, declarative way.
+Nue template syntax is designed for [UX developers](/docs/) who prefer to write user interfaces with clean, semantic HTML instead of JavaScript.
+Think Nue as standard HTML, that you can extend with custom HTML-based components.
+These components help you build modern web- applications in a simple, declarative way.
 For example:

 ``` html